Princess Leia

-Creation and casting
+Creation and development

-Leia was created by Star Wars creator George Lucas, who in 1999 explained his early development of the main characters:
+In 1999, Star Wars creator George Lucas reflected on his early development of the original film's main characters:

-The first [version] talked about a princess and an old general.
+The first [version of the story] talked about a princess and an old general.
 The second version involved a father, his son, and his daughter; the daughter was the heroine of the film.
 Now the daughter has become Luke, Mark Hamill's character.
 There was also the story of two brothers where I transformed one of them into a sister.
 The older brother was imprisoned, and the young sister had to rescue him and bring him back to their dad.

 The character Princess Leia went through various changes as George Lucas wrote and refined the Star Wars screenplay.
-In one early draft, she is the spoiled teenage daughter of King Kayos and Queen Breha of Aquilae.
-In a later version, she is Luke's cousin and the daughter of Owen Lars and his wife Beru.
-A subsequent story synopsis establishes her as Leia Antilles, the child of Bail Antilles from the peaceful world of Organa Major.
+In one early draft, she was the spoiled teenage daughter of King Kayos and Queen Breha of Aquilae.
+In a later version, she was Luke's cousin and the daughter of Owen Lars and his wife Beru.
+A subsequent story synopsis established her as Leia Antilles, the child of Bail Antilles from the peaceful world of Organa Major.
 In the fourth draft, she is Leia Organa of Alderaan, which is how she appears in the finished film.

-Carrie Fisher was 19 when she was cast as Princess Leia.
-She was cast over Karen Allen, Glenn Close, Farrah Fawcett, Anjelica Huston, Amy Irving, Jessica Lange, Terri Nunn, Linda Purl, Meryl Streep and Cindy Williams.
-(Note: Attributed to multiple references: